 G) Degree of competence of existing employees: A highly competent set of people would help reducing efforts and unnecessary repeats, thus reducing the overall cost.

-H) Competence of the Consultancy organization or the Consultant: A highly competence Consultant would effectively work out more accurate and realistic expense figure, rather than an inexperienced one who may quote figures that might be unreasonably high or disbelievingly low.
+H) Competence of the Consultancy organization or the Consultant: A highly competent Consultant would effectively work out a more accurate and realistic expense figure, rather than an inexperienced one who may quote figures that might be unreasonably high or disbelievingly low.
 Both situations have a higher likelihood of failure of the project in further stages.
-Both might result in a dead end as a result of the Consultant’s lack of know-how.
+Both might result in a dead-end as a result of the Consultant’s lack of know-how.
 Ascent has a 100% success rate of implementing the projects as per initial plans and takes the support of Technical Experts before any offer is submitted.
 The Ascent quoted values are realistic and assured through years of experience.

 I) Type of ISO certification sought: It largely depends on the type of ISO standard that the Certification of the management system is sought.
-There are many management system standards like ISO 9001, ISO 14001, ISO 45001, ISO 13485, ISO 22316, ISO 22000, ISO 27001, ISO 50001, ISO 55001, ISO 17025, ISO 17020, ISO 17021 and many others which are either based on different management systems, or a quality management system for a particular industrial vertical.
+There are many management system standards like ISO 9001, ISO 14001, ISO 45001, ISO 13485, ISO 22316, ISO 22000, ISO 27001, ISO 50001, ISO 55001, ISO 17025, ISO 17020, ISO 17021 and many others which are either based on different management systems or a quality management system for a particular industry vertical.
 All these standards carry the minimum requirements which need varied efforts to implement.
 For example, ISO 13485 has more requirements than ISP 9001.
 Normally the ISO 13485 certification should cost higher than ISO 9001.
 Ascent has qualified Lead Auditors and experts in all these international standards.